 For more after-ski options, skiers can head to Yagamata which is only 40 minutes away from the resort.

-Ski Information Southern End - Mt.
-YokoteyamaShibutoge, nestled over Mt.
-Yokoteyama (2,307m) is the highest ski area of all Japan ski resorts and composed mainly of gentle flat slopes at the lower area and some steep powder-filled slopes at the upper area.
+Shibutoge, nestled over Mt.
+Yokoteyama (2,307m), is the highest ski area among Japan ski resorts.
+You can find gentle, flat slopes at the lower area and some steep powder-filled slopes at the upper area.

-Ski Information Northern End - Okushiga-Kogen and YakebitaeyamaOkushigakogen and Yakebitaeyama is situated at the northern end of the resort.
-With its the high altitudes, these two skiing areas provide steep runs.
-Perfect for intermediate and expert riders, Okushiga has excellent powder stashed glade trails while Yakebitaeyama includes the steep slopes used for the Olympics.
+Okushigakogen and Yakebitaeyama are situated at the northern end of the resort.
+With high altitudes, these two skiing areas provide steep runs.
+Perfect for intermediate and expert riders, Okushiga has excellent powder stashed glade trails while Yakebitaeyama boasts of steep slopes that Olympics organizers used in the past.

-Other ski areas within the Shiga Kogen Ski ResortIchinose is also a part of Shiga Kogen, primarily utilized by families due to its location and the fun parks.
+Ichinose is also a part of Shiga Kogen, primarily utilized by families due to its location and the fun parks.